 The total processing time (25 business days) can be tolled or extended because a decision maker is precluded from making a decision or implementing the accommodation due to an extenuating circumstance.
 Extenuating circumstances are situations that could not reasonably have been anticipated or avoided, or are beyond DOT's ability to control.
 Processing time can only be extended for as long as required to deal with the extenuating circumstance.
-When tolling or an extension is required, the decision maker must notify the requesting individual in writing of the reason for the delay and the approximate date on which a decision or the provision of the reasonable accommodation is expected.
+When tolling or an extension is required, the decision maker must notify the requesting individual in writing of the reasonable accommodation is expected.
 Additional developments should also be communicated promptly to the individual in writing.